FStarLang/FStar/INSTALL.md

 #### Additional instructions for getting Windows binaries

+Use Visual Studio for building `fstar.exe` (note: running `make` in `src` will just give you a broken binary).
 Use [wodi](http://wodi.forge.ocamlcore.org/) for building the package and for installing batteries.
 Wodi installs cygwin; when your asked which packages add `git` to the default list.
 Make sure you have F# installed and fsc.exe is in your PATH.
 To install F# [check this out](http://fsharp.org/use/windows/).